apo5tol/bloody_keyboard_rgb_control/README.md

-# RGB Control for A4tech Bloody Keyboard for Linux
+# RGB control for A4Tech Bloody keyboard for Linux

 > This script allows you to set the RGB backlight color on A4Tech Bloody keyboards.